Ecwid/ecwid-api-docs/includes/_promo_api.md

 Based on the response from your app, Ecwid will display the discounts for customers on the cart page.
 Customer can view the amount and the reason for a discount that your solution sent to Ecwid.
 All the discount details will be saved for that order and they will be displayed in related order information.

-#### Q: Can I create a UI for user to select and set different duscount rules?
+#### Q: Can I create a user interface for user to select and set different duscount rules?

 After the installation, your app can add a page where they can configure it: provide their account details, set up discount rules, enable/disable rules, etc. We recommend using **Native apps** feature and the **Application storage** feature to provide this functionality.
 To manage and store those settings, see the [Advanced setup](#advanced-setup) section.